-Section 650: Economic and Non-Market Value of Recreation and Tourism in the SAMP Area
+Section 650.
+Economic Impact and Non-Market Value of Recreation and Tourism in the Ocean SAMP Area

-650.1 Economic Impact of Recreation and Tourism
+650.1Economic Impact of Recreation and Tourism

-- 1. Tourism and hospitality is Rhode Island's fourth largest industry based on employment, contributing \$6.8 billion in spending and generating 12% of all state and local tax revenue in 2007 (Global Insight 2008).
+- 1. Tourism and hospitality is Rhode Island's fourth largest industry based on employment, contributing \$6.8 billion in spending and generating 12 percent of all state and local tax revenue in 2007 (Global Insight 2008).
 The growth of this industry has more than doubled in size in recent years from \$2.7 billion in 1999 (Rhode Island State Senate Policy Office 2002).
 While it is difficult to segregate marine-related recreation and tourism from general tourism statistics, these figures provide a general sense of the economic importance of the larger tourism industry to the state.
-Ocean-based recreational activities and coastal tourist attractions have been described as likely contributing "directly or indirectly to a significant portion of the overall tourism revenues, not to mention the marine image of the state that is a crucial element of Rhode Island's unique 'brand'" (Rhode Island State Senate Policy Office 2002, 15). - 2.
-Although marine recreation and tourism are valuable uses of the SAMP area, the economic value of these uses is difficult to describe due to a lack of research.
-In many cases, the economic value of both land and water-based tourism and recreation are presented jointly, making the value of each impossible to distinguish.
-Furthermore, much of the most relevant research which constitutes the best available data is several years old (e.g. Tyrrell and Johnston 2001; Tyrrell and Harrison 2000).
-For these reasons, it is difficult to describe the current value of marine recreation and tourism directly associated with the SAMP area.
+Ocean-based recreational activities and coastal tourist attractions have been described as likely contributing "directly or indirectly to a significant portion of the overall tourism revenues, not to mention the marine image of the state that is a crucial element of Rhode Island's unique 'brand'" (Rhode Island State Senate Policy Office 2002). - 2.
+Although marine recreation and tourism are valuable uses of the Ocean SAMP area, the economic value of these uses is difficult to describe due to a lack of research.
+In many cases, the economic value of both land-and water-based tourism and recreation are presented jointly, making the value of each impossible to distinguish.
+Furthermore, much of the most relevant research-which constitutes the best available data-is several years old (e.g. Tyrrell and Johnston 2001; Tyrrell and Harrison 2000).
+For these reasons, it is difficult to describe the current value of marine recreation and tourism directly associated with the Ocean SAMP area.
 Figures cited in this section are based on the best available data and represent data from different years and data sources.
 All dollar values presented here are expressed in the dollar value of the year in which the data was collected, and have not been converted to present dollar values. - 3.
-In 2007, over 5.7 million visitors were determined to have visited the region adjoining the SAMP area, with a large portion of visitors coming from out of state (see Table 10 below).
-Based on a 2007 survey, approximately two-thirds of visitors to the state's south coast were from out-of-state.
-The majority visited from MA, CT, NY and NJ, while others visited from other east coast U.S. and international locations (Rhode Island Economic Monitoring Collaborative 2008).
-These visitors support local economies through spending on entertainment, accommodations, transportation, food and shopping (Global Insight 2008).
+In 2007, over 5.7 million visitors were determined to have visited the region adjoining the Ocean SAMP area, with a large portion of visitors coming from out of state (see Table 6.10 below).
+Based on a 2007 survey, approximately two thirds of visitors to the state's south coast were from out of state.
+The majority visited from Massachusetts, Connecticut, New York and New Jersey, while others visited from other east coast U.S. and international locations (R.I.
+Economic Monitoring Collaborative 2008).
+These visitors support local economies through spending on entertainment, accommodations, transportation, food, and shopping (Global Insight 2008).

 2 Survey included 315 participants, sampled during July 5th and August 18th, 2007.
-Locations surveyed on the southern coast included Watch Hill; Misquamicut Boardwalk and Beach area; East Matunuck & Charlestown Breachway state parks; Newport - Thames Street and America's Cup Boulevard, Bellevue Ave.
+Locations surveyed on the southern coast included Watch Hill; Misquamicut Boardwalk and Beach area; East Matunuck & Charlestown Breachway state parks; Newport-Thames Street and America's Cup Boulevard, Bellevue Ave.
 Cliff Walk, Bannister's Wharf, Visitor Center; Little Compton / Tiverton Four Corners; Narragansett - Roger Wheeler, Scarborough, Seawall, Point Judith Ferry area; Wickford.

-Table 10.
-Number of Visitors to Coastal Destinations in 2007 (Global Insight 2008)
+Table 6.10.
+Number of visitors to coastal destinations in 2007.
+(Global Insight 2008)

+Area Visitors

 Block Island 616,300

 Newport County 2,901,400

 South County 3 2,251,000